 When you require your tenants to purchase renters insurance, their policy can help cover the costs of personal property damage and personal liability.
 In other words, your insurance company will not have to pay and your premiums may be lower, saving you money.

 Harm caused by a tenant’s pet, such as a dog bite, may be covered under renters insurance.
 So if you’re a landlord transitioning your property to allow pets, it would be wise to require your tenants to purchase renters insurance.
 However, many insurers exclude coverage for “dangerous” dog breeds.
 Check with your insurance company to find out what they will cover.

 Requiring renters insurance also helps you find the most qualified tenants.
 If a tenant cannot afford renters insurance—some cost as low as $10 a month—then you might want to move on because it could mean that they also cannot afford to pay your rent.

 On a national average, renters insurance costs $17 a month.

 If you do make renters insurance a condition of renting, then require it from all your tenants.
 Be sure to check for proof at the time of lease renewal because policies can lapse.
 As a courtesy to prospective tenants, include your insurance requirement in your listings.
 Address their concerns and let them know that everyone can enjoy peace of mind from having coverage that is inexpensive and easy to obtain.

-For a better rental experience, try using Tellus to collect rent, handle maintenance, and keep everything organized in one place.
+For a better rental experience, try using the Tellus superapp to collect rent, handle maintenance, and keep everything organized in one place.